dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/rabbitmq-event-bus-development-test-environment.md

 We should start by saying that if you create your custom event bus based on RabbitMQ running in a container, as the eShopOnContainers application does, it should be used only for your development and test environments.
 You should not use it for your production environment, unless you are building it as a part of a production-ready service bus.
 A simple custom event bus might be missing many production-ready critical features that a commercial service bus has.

-The eShopOnContainers custom implementation of an event bus is basically a library using the RabbitMQ API.
-The implementation lets microservices subscribe to events, publish events, and receive events, as shown in Figure 8-21.
+One of the event bus custom implementation in eShopOnContainers is basically a library using the RabbitMQ API (There’s another implementation based on Azure Service Bus).

+The event bus implementation lets microservices subscribe to events, publish events, and receive events, as shown in Figure 8-21.

 ![](./media/image22.png)